victoriaemily/Project_2024/Report.md

 ```
 Helper Functions:
 1. quicksort(std::vector<int>& arr): Uses standard library's std::sort to sort a given vector of integers.
-2. generateSortedData(int size): Generates a sorted vector of integers from 0 to size-1.
+2. generateSortedData(int size): Generates a sorted vector of integers from 0 to size - 1 using a for loop.
-3. generatePerturbedData(int size): Creates a sorted array and randomly swaps 1% of its elements to perturb the array.
+3. generatePerturbedData(int size): Starts by creating a sorted vector.
+Then randomly swaps 1% of its elements to perturb the array.
-4. generateRandomData(int size): Produces a vector of random integers, each ranging from 0 to size-1
+4. generateRandomData(int size): Produces a vector of random integers, each ranging from 0 to size - 1.
 5. generateReverseSortedData(int size): Generates a reverse-sorted vector of integers.
-6. generateRandomInput(int size, const std::string& input_type): A function that calls the appropriate data generation method based on the user-specified input type.
+6. generateRandomInput(int size, const std::string& input_type): A function that calls the appropriate data generation method (random, sorted, perturbed, reversed) based on the user-specified input type.
+Or throws error if input type not valid.

 Sorting Functions:
 1. compare_and_swap(std::vector<int>& data, int i, int j, bool ascending): Compares two elements and swaps them if they are not in the correct order (specified by ascending).
-2. bitonic_merge(std::vector<int>& data, int low, int cnt, bool ascending): Merges two sorted halves of the data in a bitonic manner. //todo
+2. bitonic_merge(std::vector<int>& data, int low, int cnt, bool ascending): This function merges two halves of a bitonic sequence by comparing and swapping elements based on the ascending flag.
+It first divides the sequence, performs comparisons, and recursively merges the subsequences until the sequence is fully sorted when cnt <= 1.
-3. bitonic_sort(std::vector<int>& data, int low, int cnt, bool ascending): Recursively sorts the data using the bitonic sorting algorithm. //todo
+3. bitonic_sort(std::vector<int>& data, int low, int cnt, bool ascending): This function recursively divides the data into two subsequences: one sorted in ascending order and the other in descending order.
+It then uses bitonic_merge to combine them into a fully sorted sequence, continuing until the entire array is sorted.

 Main Function:
-1. Initialization
-2. Input Handling
-3. Metadata Collection
-4. Data Generation with local_data
+1. MPI Initialization: We use MPI_Init to start MPI, MPI_Comm_rank for the process ID, and MPI_Comm_size to find the number of processes.
+2. Metadata Collection: adiak statements – init, launchdate, libraries, cmdline, clustername – that will collect metadata from this algorithm.
+3. Input Handling: Handles command line arguments passed to the program – input_size, num_tasks, input_type.
+Also aborts if number of processors is less than 2.
+4. Metadata Collection: adiak statements – algorithm . . . implementation_source – that will collect metadata from this algorithm.
+5. Local Data Distribution: Using the generateRandomInput function, each process receives a segment of the total array that they will have to sort locally.
+The type of data will be according to the specified input type (random, sorted, perturbed, reversed).
-5. Local sorting with quicksort helper function
+6. Local On Each Process: Sort each array with quicksort helper function.
-6. MPI Gather comm
-7. Global Sorting
-8. Correctness Check
-9. Finalize
+7. MPI Gather: Part of comm, it collects the locally sorted data from all processes and gathers it into the root process (task 0).
+8. Global Sorting: The root process performs the final bitonic sort on the globally collected data.
+The entire dataset is now sorted using the bitonic algorithm.
+9. Correctness Check: Verifies that the sorted data is correctly ordered using std::is_sorted().
+Checked by root process.
+10. MPI Finalize: Cleans up and shuts down the MPI environment after program completion.

 ```

 ## 4. Performance evaluation